karlyndiary/Smartphone-Price-Analytics/README.md

 - color: Color of the phone
 - processor: Brand of the processor
 - battery: Battery Capacity
-- rating: Customer rating of the product
+- rating: Number of stars the product has received
-- review: Customer review of the product
+- front_camera: Camera quality
+- rear_camera: Camera quality

 ## Dashboard